MRI scan

 What happens during an MRI scan?

 Before the scan, you may be asked to fast (go without food).
 You will be asked about any metal in your body.
-If you might be pregnant, or have kidney problems, or do not like closed spaces, talk to the staff beforehand.
+Talk to the staff when you make your appointment if you:

 You will be asked to change into a gown and put your personal items in a safe locker.
-Depending on the scan, you might or might not need to be injected with dye to help the tissues show up.
+You may also need to remove your underwear, as some underwear contains metal.
+Depending on the scan, you might or might not need to have an injection of dye to help the tissues show up in your MRI imaging.

 You will then lie on a table and be given a buzzer to hold.
-When you press the button, you will be able to talk to the radiographer, who is in a different room.
+When you press the button, you can talk to the radiographer, who is in another room.
 You will also be given earplugs or headphones to protect your ears, as the MRI scanner is very noisy.

 The part of the body that is being scanned will be put into position and gently secured.
-Special coils are placed around it, usually in a pad or frame, to pick up signals from your body so the computer can create the images.
+Special coils are placed around it, usually in a pad or frame, to pick up signals from your body for the computer to create the images.

-The table will then be moved in and out of the tunnel in the MRI scanner.
+During the scan, the table moves in and out of the tunnel in the MRI scanner.

 What does an MRI scan feel like?